-Email email@example.com for any additions or deletions you need to make in CDB if you don't have change permissions on the item.
-Note: you must be listed as someone with change permissions on the item in question for deletions.
+Email firstname.lastname@example.org for any other additions or deletions (with the exception of networks and domains) you need to make in CDB if you don't have change permissions on the item.
+Note: you must be listed as someone with change permissions on the item in question to request deletions.

 If you need change permissions, please request that either from someone on the item who already has change permissions or, if no such person exists, from the CDB Administrator.
 This permission will allow you to change contacts and permissions on the item in question.

 To add a new item to the Contacts Database, please include:

 -The name of the item.

 -The type of item (network, network device, service, server, router/switch, domain)

 -A description of the item (if a service, what does it do?
 If a server, what is it used for/what is hosted on it?
 Who or what is the URL for?)

 -netid and name of Contacts (who should be contacted in the event of a problem with this item?
 This cannot be set by AD Group, but contact groups can be created in CDB.
 Just send the desired name of the group you wish to create and the email alias, as well as a list of netids for members and who (by netid) should have edit access to the Contact Group.)

 -netid and name of user who should have permissions (who can edit the entry, who can add contacts, etc. This can be done by AD Group, just include the SAMAccountName of the group in question)

 If desired, you can also include: